What is a marine biologist?

 As an estimated 80% of all life on earth lives in the ocean, studying how marine creatures live, how they affect the environment, how they affect us, and how humans affect them is vitally important.
 Overfishing, pollution, and warming oceans are all having immense implications on ocean ecosystems, and marine biologists are working on answers every day.

 Marine biologists work in a variety of industries.
 Some common employers are universities and colleges, international organizations, federal and state agencies, private companies, consulting firms, laboratories, and local governments.
-Some marine biologists are self-employed.
+Some are self-employed.

 Qualifications and eligibility